Policy Number: 134

-The Executive Vice President, Chief Operating and Financial Officer is authorized to request review and to take action when necessary to prevent relatives (whether by marriage or blood) from entering into a supervisor/supervisee relationship with one another.
+The Senior Executive Vice President, Chief Operating and Financial Officer is authorized to request review and to take action when necessary to prevent relatives (whether by marriage or blood) from entering into a supervisor/supervisee relationship with one another.

 Should two employees marry, they may not continue to hold positions of supervisor/supervisee relative to one another, beyond the end of the then current fiscal year.
 Every effort will be made to affect a transfer that will be mutually advantageous.

 Students may disclose any such relationships to the student affairs office at their school.